kazuibasou/KDD2020/README.md

 		./asm_aved_convergence youtube

-### `./asm_hidden_compare <dataset>`
+### `./asm_hidden_compare <graph>`
-Return the NRMSEs of the proposed size estimator and the proportions of queried nodes using each exact and proposed weighting method for specified values of *p* in the hidden privacy model on a dataset.
+Return the NRMSEs of the proposed size estimator and the proportions of queried nodes using each exact and proposed weighting method for specified values of *p* in the hidden privacy model on a target graph.

 - **Arguments:**

-	- *dataset* - youtube, orkut, facebook, or livejournal
+	- *graph* - youtube, orkut, facebook, or livejournal

 - **Experimental settings:**